Lesson 3: How Do Traders Buy and Sell Currency Pairs?

 A cropped image of two people discussing trading with currency symbols at the foreground, including US dollar, yen, euro, and British pound

-No forex traders use a singular currency in the forex market.
-That's against the principle of the forex market, which is buying one currency to sell the other.
+No forex trader uses a singular currency in the forex market.
+That is against the principle of the forex market, which is buying one currency to sell the other.

 So, you must always quote a trade in pairs.
 That's where you can monetize the upward and downward price movements between the currency pair